Competition Rules

 Thematic Philately

-3.2 All entry forms must reach the nominated Competition organizer by a date specified when the competition entry forms are issued.
+All entry forms must reach the nominated competition organiser by a date specified when the competition entry forms are issued.
 Entries must be submitted in accordance with instructions issued by the Federation.
-Judging will take place before the date that entries are displayed.
+Judging will take place before the date on which entries are displayed.

-4.1 The Judge(s) shall be appointed by the Council of the Federation and will be asked to award marks according to the Marking Schedule in Appendix A. Each individual member’s exhibit shall be marked separately.
-The Judges will be instructed to treat entries in all classes as of equal importance.
+4.1 The Judges shall be appointed by the Council of the Federation and will be asked to award marks according to the Marking Schedule in Appendix A. The Judges will be instructed to treat entries in all classes as of equal importance.

 4.2 The Judges may transfer an entry from one class to another if, in their opinion, the material exhibited is more appropriate to another class.